osamaali-mid/Rust-Detect-AI/README.md

 - **React (Client)** - for capturing video frames and displaying object detection results
 - **Rust (WASM)** - for real-time object detection using WASM and YOLOv8 model
-- **candle** - minimalist machine learning framework in Rust, used for reimplementing the YOLOv8 model
+- **Candle ML** - minimalist machine learning framework in Rust, used for reimplementing the YOLOv8 model
 - **YOLOv8** - state-of-the-art object detection model.
 Only the pre-trained weights (in safetensors format) are used